 My strategy in life was always, wing everything and hope for the best.
 What’s that quote?
-“I’m just winging life, eyeliner everything”.
-An accurate description of how well I planned thing.
+“I’m just winging life, eyeliner, everything”.
+An accurate description of how well I planned things.

 While winging it isn’t always a bad strategy, sometimes spontaneity can be a lot of fun, you don’t want to wing everything.
 If you don’t set goals for yourself and you just keep figuring things out as you go you’ll wind up going in circles and wondering why.